timescale/docs/timescaledb/tutorials/aws-lambda/create-data-api.md

 This tutorial covers how to create an API to fetch data from your TimescaleDB instance.
 We are using API Gateway to trigger a Lambda function which fetches the requested data from TimescaleDB and returns it in JSON format.

-## Add psycopg2 library as a Lambda layer
+## Connect to TimescaleDB from Lambda
 To connect to the TimescaleDB instance, you need to use a database connector library.
 For this tutorial we chose [`psycopg2`](https://www.psycopg.org/docs/).